 Would it be any better if I had used the word “intelligence”?

 I’ve used the word intelligence in my writing because I think that scientifically we attribute intelligence to certain structures and functions.
 When we dissect a plant and the forest and look at those things – Does it have a neural network?
 Is there communication?
 Is there perception and reception of messages?
-Will you change behaviors depending on what you’re perceiving?
+Will you change behaviours depending on what you’re perceiving?
 Do you remember things?
 Do you learn things?
 Would you do something differently if you had experienced something in the past? – those are all hallmarks of intelligence.
 Plants do have intelligence.
 They have all the structures.
 They have all the functions.
-They have the behaviors.
+They have the behaviours.

 Another word that can be slippery is “communication.”
 I would define communication as any exchange of information.
 That’s a very big umbrella; it can apply to, say, the co-evolution of berry coloration and bird tastes, so that over time berry color becomes more appealing to birds and correlates with nutrient properties.
 That’s communication – but we categorize that differently than we do the alarm calls squirrels give when a hawk approaches, or the conversation you and I are having right now.
 Where in that spectrum do plant communications fall?

 Right in there.
 And we’re prisoners of our own western science; indigenous people have long known that plants will communicate with each other.
 But even in western science we know it because you can smell the defense chemistry of a forest under attack.
-Something is being emitted that has a chemistry that all those other plants and animals perceive, and they change their behaviors accordingly.
+Something is being emitted that has a chemistry that all those other plants and animals perceive, and they change their behaviours accordingly.

 Putting science on that raises our own awareness that these plants are communicating just like we are.
 It’s just not a vocal thing – although some people are even measuring acoustics in trees and realizing there’s lots of sounds that we can’t hear, and that could be part of their communication.
 But I don’t know how far that research has gone.
 In my own work I’ve looked at the conversation through chemistry.